gags-21/Women-s-Safety/README.md

 # Women-s-Safety

+#Simply Useful

-We are making app by which user can call near by police, text police/friend/relative, send own loacation by tapping one button.
+We are making app by which user can call near by police, text police/friend/relative, send own location by tapping one button.
 Implemented :
   - Getting co-ordinates.
+  - Sending text.
-  - Calling number.
+  - Calling nearby Police Station.
-  - Selecting contacts.

-To Do:
-  - Implement location based police station numbers.
-  - Adding sms (text) to fav. option.
-  - UI.
+It will be usefull for any Women of our country who feels unsafe.